Grokzen/redis-py-cluster/README.md

 This Readme contains a reduced version of the full documentation.

-Upgrading instructions between each released version can be found [docs/upgrading.rst](Here)
+Upgrading instructions between each released version can be found [here](docs/upgrading.rst)

+Changelog for next release and all older releasess can be found [here](docs/release-notes.rst)